fpgasystems/hacc/docs/first-steps.md

 You must be connected to the ETH network to access the cluster.
 If this is not the case, you first need to establish a secure remote connection—either through a [jump host](#jump-host) [[2]](#references) or a [virtual private network (VPN)](#virtual-private-network-vpn)—before being able to use the HACC servers.

 ### Jump host
-To make use of ETH’s jumphost, please follow these steps:

-1. Edit your ```~/.ssh/config``` file by adding the following lines:
+To make use of ETH’s jumphost, first you would need to edit your ```~/.ssh/config``` file by adding the following lines:

 ```
 # Remote Access by Secure Shell (SSH) - ETHZ